-But like I mentioned in the last section, where I have a hard time with the Oath of Redemption Paladin is the theme.
+But as I mentioned in the last section, where I have a hard time with the Oath of Redemption Paladin is the theme.

 The very nature of D&D is fighting evil creatures and taking their treasure.
 At least in my years of experience, that’s a core part of most D&D games.